seanyoung247/Amaze.me/README.md

 - ray.js
   - Defines a ray that can propagate across a map and detect walls and objects.
 - camera.js
   - The main rendering object.
-Defines a "camera" that can cast rays in to the map and use ray information to build up a 3D scene.
+Defines a "camera" that can cast rays in to the map and use the ray collision information to build up a 3D scene.
 Also has code for placing 2D "billboards" or "sprites" for object rendering.
 - object.js
   - Defines a simple object that is resident on a map and can be interacted with by the player.
 - player.js